 Where To Go For Help

 Sometimes these options are not enough, in which case, you need to seek out the help of experts.
 Your dog may benefit from the help of a professional trainer who has experience dealing with dogs who suffer from excessive anxiety.

 Medications are also available to provide relief from severe stress and anxiety.
 One such approach that has increased in popularity over the last several years is the use of CBD oil.

-For more information about how CBD oil could help your Great Dane’s anxiety, take a look at our article here.
+For more information about how CBD oil could help your Great Dane’s anxiety, take a look at my article here.